Trishmcc/Project-2021/README.md

 *Import Pandas Library*

-* The Pandas python toolkit which is an open source, is used for data analysis.
+* The Pandas python toolkit which is an open source that is used for data analysis.
 It makes working with CSV files simplier and more effective as it can read and write data from different formats, i.e CSV (Common Seperated Values)[3] The dataframe object is also useful for groupimg which will be demonstated in this project.
 * print(df) clarifies that df is the object name that contains the csv file

 *Data Screening*   SHOW CODE